 1. Shelter for Goats: Location and type of enclosure

 The first thing any farmer should consider is the location for raising Goats.
+Based on the location he has to decide to go with goat house or an elevated goat shed.
 Goats are the most adjustable livestock animal for any conditions but there are few things to consider that can save your time and money.

 - Goats do not like wetland and wet weather.
 So make sure they always stay in the dry region.
 Always preferable to have a large indoor space.
 The sheds should be constructed in an elevated area to prevent water stagnation.

 - A three-sided enclosure better suits for all tropical regions, with good ventilation.
 The enclosure can be of a certain height or covered with wire(shade) mesh to protect from the cold breeze.
 Always keep kids warm.

 - For a comfortable house, east-west orientation with generous provision for ventilation /air movement to dry the floor will be suitable.